 On February 20, 2020, I held an in-person prehearing conference on the appeals at the OAH in Hunt Valley, Maryland.
 Claude de Vastey Jones, Esquire, and Judith S. Bresler, Esquire, represented the Local Board.
-Shavina Kumar Mukesh, Esquire, and Edward Tayter,

-Esquire, represented the Appellant.
-A motions schedule was agreed upon and later modified at the request of the Local Board and some of the appellants.
+The Appellants represented themselves.
+A motions schedule was agreed upon and later extended at the request of the Local Board and some of the appellants.

-On May 4, 2020, the Local Board filed a Motion and Memorandum in Support of County Board's Motion for Summary Decision (Board's Motion) with twenty-five exhibits.
-On the same day, the Appellant filed a Motion for Summary Decision (Appellant's Motion) with three exhibits.
-On May 20, 2020, the Appellant filed a Response to the Motion (Appellant's Response).
-On May 22, 2020, the Local Board responded to the Appellant's Motion with three exhibits.
-On June 1, 2020, the Local Board filed a Reply to the Appellant's Response (Reply) with two exhibits.
-On June 4, 2020, the Local Board filed an Amended Reply to the Appellant's Response.
-No one requested oral argument.
+On May 4, 2020, the Local Board filed a Motion and Memorandum in Support of County Board's Motion for Summary Decision (Motion) with twenty-five exhibits.
+On May 20, 2020, the Appellants filed a Response to the Motion (Response).
+On June 1, 2020, the Local Board filed a Reply to the Appellants' Response.
+On June 4, 2020, the Local Board filed an Amended Reply to the Appellants' Response (Amended Reply).1 No one requested oral argument.